Georeactor/georeactor-blog/posts/books-08-24.md

 The title is "Clinton Without Apologies".
 A credulous subtitle adds "Confessions of a former skeptic".
 In explaining their shared history to a new audience, Branch has time to think about this "naive and cynical" classmate who has surpassed everyone to become "a nobler figure".

 In 1996–98, we get the first mentions of cell phones and the internet, and Al Gore and Newt Gingrich seem to be the first to 'get it'.
 Unusual alliances form over taxing tobacco (alienating the south, but finding support from Mormon conservatives).<br/>
-We witness Clinton's first giddy uses of the ill-fated line-item veto, and several tangents about Chinese funding of the 1996 campaign (a lengthy scandal which I'd never heard of, plus Gore's visit to Hsi Lai Temple).
+We witness Clinton's first giddy uses of the ill-fated line-item veto, and several tangents about Chinese funding of the 1996 campaign (a lengthy scandal which I'd never heard of, along with Gore's visit to Hsi Lai Temple).
 Intelligence briefings tie TWA Flight 800 to Iran, before it is found to be an accident.<br/>
 Bill wants to be a Renaissance man outside politics, discussing Elvis trivia, a visit to the set of *Sneakers* (pre-presidency), telling the Braves that their new stadium will have fewer foul outs, etc.

-A reflection on the Kerner Commission inspires Clinton to make the [One America Initiative](https://en.wikipedia.org/wiki/One_America_Initiative), which seems mostly lost to history.<br/>
+A reflection on race and the Kerner Commission inspires Clinton to make the [One America Initiative](https://en.wikipedia.org/wiki/One_America_Initiative), which seems mostly lost to history.<br/>
 On other social issues, Clinton expresses regrets over signing the Defense of Marriage Act (DOMA). <br/>
 George W. Bush is described as "miserable and hostile" in private, despite the post-presidency image.